List of MPs elected in the 1918 United Kingdom general election

-This is a list of Members of Parliament (MPs) elected in the 1918 general election.
-This Parliament was elected on 14 December 1918, assembled on 4 February 1919 and was dissolved on 26 October 1922.
+The Members of Parliament (MPs) elected in the 1918 general election were elected on 14 December 1918, assembled on 4 February 1919 and was dissolved on 26 October 1922.

 The normal polling day did not apply to the university constituencies (polls open for five days) and Orkney and Shetland (poll open two days).
 Votes in the territorial constituencies were not counted until 28 December 1918 to allow time for postal votes from members of the armed forces to arrive.

 Coalition and Non-Coalition: In most constituencies in Great Britain one supporter of the coalition government, led by David Lloyd George (the Liberal Prime Minister) and Bonar Law (the Conservative leader), was issued the so-called coupon.
 Candidates elected as Liberals or Conservatives, without the coupon, were not necessarily hostile to the government.
 This list follows the label used in F.W.S.
 Craig's book cited below.
 No attempt is made to indicate changes between the Coalition and Non-Coalition wings of a party.
 Few coupons were issued to Irish candidates, so none are designated as Coalition MPs.

 Conservative and Unionist MPs: Conservative, Irish Unionist, Labour Unionist and Ulster Unionist MPs constituted a single party in Parliament.
 Candidates of the Ulster Unionist Council are classified as Irish Unionists until May 1921 and Ulster Unionists thereafter.
-The only Unionists, in this Parliament, not to be from Ulster constituencies represented Dublin Rathmines and Dublin University.
+The only Unionists in this Parliament not to be from Ulster constituencies represented Dublin Rathmines and Dublin University.

-The Parliament of 1918–22 had a poor reputation with contemporaries: John Maynard Keynes' "The Economic Consequences of the Peace" includes a famous remark about the Conservative MPs that "They are a lot of hard-faced men, who look as if they had done very well out of the war" which Keynes attributed to a Conservative friend.
+In The Economic Consequences of the Peace, John Maynard Keynes included a remark about the Conservative MPs in this Parliament attributed to a Conservative friend that "They are a lot of hard-faced men, who look as if they had done very well out of the war".
 Keynes privately confirmed that the friend who originated the remark was Stanley Baldwin.

 By-elections

-See the list of United Kingdom by-elections.

 Seats vacant on dissolution

-Eight seats were vacant when Parliament was dissolved preparatory to the 1922 general election:
+Eight seats were vacant when Parliament was dissolved prior to the 1922 general election: